-A high ankle sprain injures the large ligament above the ankle that joins together the two bones of the lower leg.
+A high ankle sprain occurs when there is an injury to the large ligament above the ankle that joins together the two bones of the lower leg.
 These two bones, the tibia (shin bone) and fibula, run from the knee down to the ankle.
 They are joined together by this ligament called the "syndesmosis" or "sydesmotic ligament."

-If the injury is unstable, then a surgery may be needed to stabilize the ankle.
-Your surgeon will place a screw between the tibia and fibula to hold the bones in proper position while the syndesmotic ligament heals.
+If the injury is unstable, then a surgery may be needed to stabilize the ankle joint.
+Your surgeon will typically place one or two screws between the tibia and fibula to hold the bones in proper position while the syndesmotic ligament heals.
 The are several methods of fixation of syndesmotic injuries, all with potential risks and benefits.
-It is a relatively safe and well-tolerated surgical procedure.

 Because the syndesmosis is a ligament, it should be able to move small amounts.
 After healing of the ligament has occurred, some surgeons will remove the screws so the bones can move normally again.
 Other surgeons recommend leaving the screws in place, however they do often break as a result of repetitive stress.
 You can discuss with your surgeon the consideration of screw removal.